 A: You built a van before you started at FVG, how is this one different?

 M: This build will be completely different from my first.
 To start, this one is a 170″ compared to a 144″.
-I went back and forth for while but at the end of the day I think I can do a lot with the added space.
-My last build was more a weekend camper/ daily driver.
-This one I want to be fully livable for week long trips or more for me, my girlfriend and our dog.
+I went back and forth for a while but at the end of the day, I think I can do a lot with the added space.
+My last build was more of a weekend camper/ daily driver.
+I want this to be fully livable for week-long trips or more for me, my girlfriend, and our dog.

 A: How has working at FVG changed your perspective on the build process?

 M: Definitely much different now that I do this for a living.
-My first van, most all my information came off the sprinter forms.
-And honestly not everyone knows what they are talking about.
-Now that I have first hand seen what works and what doesn’t, my approach to parts, materials and overall practices has changed for the better.
+For my first van, most all my information came off the sprinter forms.
+And honestly, not everyone knows what they are talking about.
+Now that I have firsthand seen what works and what doesn’t, my approach to parts, materials, and overall practices have changed for the better.

 A: Are there any tips and tricks that the DIY van builder should know?

-M: A few tips I have learned from building a bunch of vans.. first one is gone be, using the right tool for the job.
-Next one is to not skimp on the floor, it’s the base for everything else going in.
+M: A few tips I have learned from building a bunch of vans.. the first one is gonna be, using the right tool for the job.
+The next one is to not skimp on the floor, it’s the base for everything else going in.
 Next is making everything serviceable.
-Last thing you want is having to rip the entire van apart to change a water pump or fuse
+The last thing you want is to have to rip the entire van apart to change a water pump or fuse